 Subject to the agreements with the Ontario Power Authority ("OPA") and the Ontario Electricity Financial Corporation ("OEFC"), and the revenue limit, the production from OPG's other generating assets remains unregulated and continues to be sold at the Ontario electricity spot market price.
 The generation output from 85 percent of OPG's other generating assets, excluding the Lennox generating station, stations whose generation output is subject to a Hydroelectric Energy Supply Agreement ("HESA") with the OPA pursuant to a ministerial directive, and forward sales as of January 1, 2005, was subject to a revenue limit for the period April 1, 2005 to April 30, 2009.
-The output from a generating unit where there has been a fuel conversion and the incremental output from a generating station where there has been a refurbishment or expansion of these assets was also excluded from the output covered by the revenue limit.
+The output from a generating unit where there has been a refurbishment or expansion of these assets was also excluded from the output covered by the revenue limit.